dyvenia/viadot/README.md

 DATABRICKS_CLUSTER_ID = os.getenv("DATABRICKS_CLUSTER_ID")
 ```

-Alternatively, you can also create a file called `.databricks-connect` in the root directory and add the required variables there.
+Alternatively, you can also create a file called `.databricks-connect` in the root directory of viadot and add the required variables there.
 It should follow the following format:
 ```
 {
   "host": "",